-Additional improvements to engage the surrounding residential neighborhood is to improve public transportation and improve the linkage to the new Troy Transit Center.
+Additional improvements to engage the surrounding residential neighborhood include improved public transportation and an improved linkage to the new Troy Transit Center.
 The City should work with SMART to improve bus service along the corridor and upgrade the SMART bus stops to shelters.